openproblems-bio/website/README.md

-## OpenProblems NBT2022 reproducibility
+## Experimental website repository

-An experimental repository for producing the results from the NBT 2022 paper.
+This is a repository for hosting experimental website designs.

 ## Installation